The Fairness-Accuracy Pareto Front: Fairness measures

 where $e(x) = \displaystyle P(\rva= 1 \mid \rvx = x)$ is also called the propensity score.
 Again, the term overlap refers to the fact that the ATO articulates the causal effect among the \textbf{overlap population} which consists of subjects, given their covariates, who could appear with substantial probability in either value of the sensitive attribute.
-We define the fairness measure as the ATO causal estimand measuring the causal effect of $\rva$ on the predicted probability $f_\theta(\rvx)$ in the overlap population, i.e.\
+Consider measuring fairness as the causal effect of $\rva$ on the predicted probability $f_\theta(\rvx)$ in the overlap population, i.e.\

 Its evaluation on the test set is straightforward.
 Define